 9. Be active

 Prepare that not every conversation with prospects will have a desirable result for you.
 According to Gartner’s research, it may take 18 dials to connect with the buyer!
 That’s why you should have as many conversations as possible.
 There is no shortage of information you can discover.
-From the main decision-makers in a company to tools they are currently using, and what issues they have with them.
+From the main decision-makers to the tools they are currently using, to what issues they have with them.